sdavara/subscriber-management-system/readme.md

  ```

 # Run the application #
 ```
-php artisan serve --port=8000
+php artisan serve
 ```

-## Admin Dashboard ##
-- Follow the Routes file
-    - "\admmin" rote will lead to login page for basic auth
-    - Admin can login with the User Credential provided in User Table
+# Configuration of Email

-- Add your Mailgun private key and domain to app/config/mail.php You can make additional settings here if you desire
+- Add your Mailgun private key and domain to app/config/mail.php You can make additional settings here if you wishes.

-# Vision #

-- A platform to host your Landing Page.

-## Admin ##
+## Admin Logon ##
+- There is an admin user already seeded to system.
+Admin can logon to system from '/admin' route.
+   - Default user name is 'user@gmail.com' and password is '123123'

+### Admin can do following things: ###
 - Can Manage the Theme
 - Change settings of Theme
     - Set Logo for selected theme